-The Treasury Management section shall seek to minimise the balance held in the Council's main bank accounts at the close of each working day.
-Borrowing or lending shall be arranged in order to achieve this aim.
+The Finance Officers shall seek to minimise the balance held in the Council's main bank accounts at the close of each working day.
+The use of alternative call accounts and short-term notice accounts (under 90 days) shall be used in order to achieve this aim .